intel/confidential-computing-zoo/cczoo/ehsm/README.md

-# ehsm
+# ehsm-kms
-To retrieve ehsm source code, use one of below commands:
+To retrieve ehsm-kms source code, use one of below commands:
 ```bash
 git clone --recursive https://github.com/intel/confidential-computing-zoo
 ```